Variety is the spice of life when it comes to Lake Tahoe communities.

 Heavenly Village also offers shopping selections and gondola rides during the summer and is perfect for a family.
 The gondola will take you to gorgeous views of the lake, and the hike back to town is perfect for those who are in shape — or want to be.

 Located on the southeast part of the lake, Zephyr Cove is a historic area.
 Businesses nearby offer a slew of fun activities including cruises aboard the M.S.
-Dixie or Tahoe Queen, horseback riding, kayaking, parasailing or boating.
+Dixie, horseback riding, kayaking, parasailing or boating.

 On the East Shore of Lake Tahoe, historic Glenbrook epitomizes the idea of rural and lake.
 Only 150 acres of the town have been developed, leaving homeowners and visitors undisturbed serenity and unique recreational opportunities.